shakilaapka/shakilaapka.github.io/_posts/2014-04-01-notes-from-latur.md

 layout: post
 title: Notes from Latur
 ---
-*From the campaign trail*
+*From the campaign trail*.
 I stayed the night with the secratary of the Latur District.
 He has a 50 acre plot and has built for himself a nice haveli in which he welcomed me.
 He is also very fond of dogs and proudly showed me trophies that his dogs had won.

 #### "There is a lot of profit in agriculture"